 ‘Ernie's Incredible Illucinations’: Understanding and exploring how a script is used.

 I Don't Like Mondays or Let Him Have It: conscience alley, marking the moment, narration.

 ‘Sparkleshark’: Stanislavski techniques for realistic development of character; creative use of space and props, line learning

 Homework is set once a fortnight.
 The purpose of this is to develop understanding and knowledge of the topic being studied.
 It includes tasks such as research on theatre companies, writing in role, explaining key drama terms.
 It is important that students are able to spell these key terms correctly, and spelling practice is incorporated into their work books.

 Drama at Carter is an exciting way to broaden your knowledge about the professional acting world and build up a key skills base that can be transferred to any subject.
 Drama is a practical course with theoretical elements which enables you to gain a widely accepted qualification in Performing Arts.
-It is a one year course where successful students will gain the equivalent of one GCSE pass.
+It is a two-year course where successful students will gain the equivalent of one GCSE pass.
 It is taught over 1 option block and each student will complete 3 units covering all aspects of Performing Arts (Acting).
 This will include a variety of styles and genres, allowing students to broaden their understanding of theatre and the skills needed to put on a performance.

 Assessment takes place through assignment briefs which will require you to generate various forms of evidence.
 These forms of evidence include:

 You may wish to study Performing Arts or Drama, Dance and Theatre Studies in more depth at A Level.
 The skills you learn on this course are transferable to any industry and might include such fields as retail, travel and tourism, theatre management, event organisation, sales and marketing or any career that involves meeting people face to face.
 For further information please contact Miss Hogg.